outbounder/organic-express-api-doc/README.md

 Its value is used to build organelles responsible for [express routes mounting](https://github.com/outbounder/organic-express-routes).

-All organelles are expected to `reactOn` and to `emitReady`.
-Additionally `log: false` is applied to their corresponding dna before triggering their build.
+**All organelles are expected to `reactOn` and to `emitReady`.
+Additionally `log: false` is applied to their corresponding dna before triggering their build.**

 ## `docsMetadata` property

 Indicates additional metadata information by default stored in markdown files where api routes are matched as follows

+    ... any markdown content ...
+    ## METHOD url
+    ... markdown content for api action
+    ...

+So for example given the markdown bellow:

     # markdown file title